-All show times start at 7:30 except the Sunday matinee on June 21.
-The Sunday Matinee start show time is 2:00 PM.
+All show times start at 7:30 except the Sunday matinee on August 16.
+The Sunday Matinee show start time is 2:00 PM.

 Tickets: $20.00 / $18.00 seniors (64+)

 Although Trapped is produced by the Iron Horse Theatre Company, it is not part of the regular season ticket plan.
-The play will be performed at the beautiful Kelly Strayhorn Theater .
-The address is:
+The play will be performed at the beautiful Kelly Strayhorn Theater.
+Don't miss this powerful new play!

 5941 Penn Ave.